MultiverseLearningProducts/swe/src/bootcamp/wk2/day1.md

 Create a new project folder and use `npm init` to start a new Node.js app.
 Create 4 class definitions with tests.
 You should be able to:

-1. Create a Restaurant (with a name, and hero image URL, and a city)
+1. Create a Restaurant (with a name, image URL, and a city)
-1. Create a Menu and associate it with a Restaurant (the Menu should have a 'type' property and an 'icon' you can use emojis for icons)
+1. Create a Menu and associate it with a Restaurant (the Menu should have a 'title' property and an 'icon' you can use emojis for icons)
-1. Create an Item and associate it with a Menu (Item should have a name, price and image URL)
+1. Create an Item and associate it with a Menu (Item should have a name and price)
-1. Create an Order
-1. Add an Item to an Order
-1. Remove an Item from an Order
-1. Submit an order (you should get a final price, and the name of the Restaurant returned to you)

 [attendance log](https://applied.whitehat.org.uk/mod/questionnaire/complete.php?id=6702)